 - Have a well deserved end-of-ride pilsner seated in the village square of a little Bohemian village

-- Enjoy quiet countryside roads with sweeping views all the way from Prague to Vienna
+- Enjoy quiet countryside roads with sweeping views all the way from Prague to Venice

 - Staying in quality accommodation, with warm traditional hospitality